AMDphreak/FastTrackD-Projects/README.md

 # CookSystems FastTrackD-Projects
-This repository contains a compilation of links to the assignments I completed in Cook Systems FastTrack'D Java developer training bootcamp in Memphis, TN.
-This repository contains no other files than this README.
-Read the list of links below to get to the individual assignment repositories.
+This repository serves as a consolidated directory of links showcasing my completed assignments during the Cook Systems FastTrack'D Java developer training bootcamp in Memphis, TN.
+The README is the sole file in this repository, containing a list of links that provide direct access to each individual assignment repository.

 As this was uploaded this after the fact, check the timestamps on the original projects.